15 Best Things to Do on Oʻahu’s North Shore

 Distance: 12.0 - 14.0 miles / 19.3 - 22.5 km

-That being said, Kōloa is not for the faint of heart, as the trail requires good navigational skills and most importantly, good weather!
+That said, Kōloa Gulch is not for the faint of heart, as the long trail is typically an all-day adventure that requires not only good navigational skills but, most importantly, good weather!

 Read My Separate Post: Kōloa Gulch Trail